Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/i-bid-you-not/_index.md

 * Download the base game PDF.
 (Download > Files > Base Pack.)
 * Print, cut, play!

-The base game is simple enough to play with kids who are learning the alphabet.
-Adding the extra levels turns this into a challenging puzzle for the whole group.

 **Want more?** You can also [generate your own material](#material) right on this website!

 {{% /section-centered %}}